Who are we?

 If you are interested in joining the MHBN's Alumni Association please follow the following link: Alumni Membership Form

-If you are interested in finding more information regarding Veterans opportunities and resources at The University of Iowa please contact the UI Veteran Student Services office at 319-384-3535 or visit their web page at UI Veterans Services.
+If you are interested in finding more information regarding Veterans opportunities and resources at The University of Iowa please contact the Iowa Veteran Education, Transition, and Support (IVETS) office at 319-384-3535 or 319-384-2626 or visit their web page.

 If you are interested in contacting someone at the University of Iowa Army ROTC Program, please contact one of the Cadre and Staff members listed below.